filip-szczepankiewicz/fwf_seq_resources/README.md

 **GE and United Imaging:** Contact your local vendor representative, and request the FWF sequence.
 <br/><br/>

-### Installing the sequence/patch
+### Installing the sequence
 **Siemens:** Instructions for sequence installation are found [here](/Siemens/Installation/MANUAL%20seq%20install.pdf), and a manual for the "simple" sequence setup is found [here](/Siemens/v1.13s/documents/MANUAL_FWF_v1.13s_d1.0.pdf).

 **Other vendors:** Instructions for installation and setup are provided by the vendor.
 <br/><br/>

 ### Designing the experiment
 The design of the gradient waveforms (b-tensor shapes) and the signal sampling schemes (b-values, rotations etc.) must be considered when setting up he experiment.
-Below, we have collected tools and examples related to these components.
+In general, the design is informed by the hardware, the intended analysis technique and the organ/subject characteristics.
+Below, we have collected tools and examples related to the experimental design.

 **Waveform design:** A framework for numerical gradient waveform optimization was published by [Sjölund et al.](https://doi.org/10.1016/j.jmr.2015.10.012) and is available on [GitHub](https://github.com/jsjol/NOW).
 This framework also includes compensation of concomitant field gradient effects, as described [here](https://doi.org/10.1002/mrm.27828).